albin-mema/Riva_elixir/docs/CONTRIBUTING.md

 ## License

-By contributing to Riva Ash, you agree that your contributions will be licensed under the same license as the project.
+By contributing to Reservo, you agree that your contributions will be licensed under the same license as the project.

 ---

-Thank you for contributing to Riva Ash!
+Thank you for contributing to Reservo!
 Your contributions help make this project better for everyone.